Blob-DAO/BlobContracts/README.md

 # BLOB DAO Contracts
-Repository that holds Blob Contracts regarding Token, Feeding, Staking
+Repository that holds Blob Contracts regarding Token, Feeding, Staking.

 Addresses for sepolia testnet are as follows: